fredpinon/neighbors-chat-app-front-end/README.md

 # Bubble: front-end

 ## Description
-This app allows users to check for active users in their building, sign up and join the building's chat room.
+This app allows you to check for active users in your building, sign up and join the building's chat room.
 The back end for this app lives in a separate repository and can be found [here](https://github.com/fredpinon/neighbors-chat-app-back-end).

 ## App Screenshots